Laser Tattoo Removal in Houston

 Tattoos have been around for centuries, but in recent years, their popularity has skyrocketed; and as the popularity of tattoos has increased, so has the number of people wanting removal.
 Several years ago, the removal of a tattoo often caused an even more unsightly “scar”, but with today’s PicoWay™ laser technology and options such as the DESCRIBE® Patch, tattoo removal has become safer and much more effective.
 Our board certified dermatologists at Dermatology & Laser Surgery Center have removed hundreds of unwanted tattoos by using advanced laser therapy with minimal risk of scarring.

 At Dermatology & Laser Surgery Center, we use the PicoWay™ laser for tattoo removal.
 This laser can significantly lighten and even fully remove many inks.
 It is especially effective for removing stubborn blue and green ink.
 The PicoWay™ is known for its effectiveness and its ability to reduce the appearance of tattoos in fewer treatment sessions.

 The Laser Tattoo Removal Process

-Pulses of light energy from the PicoWay™ laser are directed onto the skin to break up the ink.
+Patient comfort is of utmost importance to us.
+We begin the removal process with topical and/or injectable numbing.
+The PicoWay™ laser will be used to direct pulsed light energy onto the skin to break up the ink.
 Over the next few weeks, the body’s “scavenger cells” remove the ink particles, and signs of the tattoo should gradually diminish.
-Laser tattoo removal treatment sessions are performed as outpatient procedures right here at our practice.
+Laser tattoo removal treatment sessions are performed as outpatient procedures with minimal downtime.

 DESCRIBE® PFD Patch for Tattoo Removal